RetroDECK/components/automation-tools/alchemist/README.md

 # Alchemist User Guide

 The Alchemist is a tool for building component artifacts from JSON recipes.
-It downloads sources, extracts them, gathers assets, libraries, and extras, and packages everything into a compressed artifact.
+It downloads sources, extracts them, gathers assets and libraries, and packages everything into a compressed artifact.

 ## Overview

 Alchemist recipes are JSON files that define how to build a component.
-Each recipe contains sources (downloads), assets (files to gather), libraries (dependencies), and extras (additional files or operations).
+Each recipe contains sources (downloads), assets (files to gather), and libraries (dependencies).

 ## Asset Handlers

-Asset handlers process different types of assets and extras in recipes.
+Asset handlers process different types of assets in recipes.
 Each handler supports specific types and performs operations like copying files, creating archives, or running scripts.

 ### Available Asset Handlers